mozilla-mobile/mozilla-vpn-client/docs/dev-setup/android.md

 See [here](./index.md#conda) for general conda environment instructions.

-We are going to update the Conda-Env to build for android, as this can break building for other plattforms, it's advised to do those steps in a seperate enviroment.
+We are going to update the Conda-Env to build for android, as this can break building for other platforms, it's advised to do those steps in a separate environment.

 ```bash
 $ conda env create -f env.yml -n vpn-android